 3.3.1.
-Measures to be taken by HSPs to prevent the dissemination of terrorist content online according to a targeted, "risk-based approach" and ensuring accountability
+Measures to be taken by HSPs to prevent the dissemination of terrorist content online according to a targeted, 'risk-based approach' and ensuring accountability

 - Article 3 (Duties of care) provides that HSPs "shall take appropriate, reasonable and proportionate actions" against the dissemination of terrorist content, "act[ing] in a diligent, proportionate and non-discriminatory manner, and with due regard to the fundamental rights of the users".
 Article 6, as one of the set of actions to be taken by HSPs (together with measures addressing removal orders and referrals) to comply with the "duties of care" set out in the 'chapeau' provision under Article 3, lays down that HSPs: "shall, where appropriate, take proactive measures to protect their services against the dissemination of terrorist content."
-The EDPS highlights that Article 6(1) also refers to the "risk and level of exposure of the HSP to terrorist content" (risk-based approach') and recommends streamlining this approach throughout the Proposal. - In this regard, the EDPS point out, as overarching principle to be complied with, that any measure restricting the fundamental rights and freedoms should be necessary and proportionate , which implies that they should be as targeted as possible. - In accordance with this principle, the EDPS recommends introducing in the Proposal an obligation for HSPs, before they put in place any proactive measure, to: - (i) Perform and make public a risk assessment on the level of exposure to terrorism content (also based on the number of removal orders and referrals received); - (ii) Draw up a remedial action plan to tackle terrorist content proportionate to the level of risk identified.
-The aforesaid assessment and action plan would also serve the purpose of representing useful accountability tools for a periodic review of the measures.
+The EDPS highlights that Article 6(1) also refers to the "risk and level of exposure of the HSP to terrorist content" (risk-based approach') and recommends streamlining this approach throughout the Proposal. - In this regard, the EDPS point out, as overarching principle to be complied with, that any measure restricting the fundamental rights and freedoms should be necessary and proportionate 16, which implies that they should be as targeted as possible. - In accordance with this principle, the EDPS recommends introducing in the Proposal an obligation for HSPs, before they put in place any proactive measure, to: - Perform and make public a risk assessment on the level of exposure to terrorism content (also based on the number of removal orders and referrals received); - (ii) Draw up a remedial action plan to tackle terrorist content proportionate to the level of risk identified17.
+The aforesaid assessment and action plan would also serve the purpose of representing useful accountability tools for a periodic review of the measures. - As further accountability tool, HSPs should perform a periodic reporting on the actions taken and on the residual level of threat (exposure to terrorist content).